Relaxing Bath Salts

 Homemade DIY Relaxing Bath Salts

-Here’s the easy recipe for homemade bath salts.
+Here’s an easy recipe for homemade bath salts.
 You can find a printable version at the bottom of this post.

 Pour baking soda into a small dish.
 Sprinkle 10-15 drops of essential oils over the baking soda.